Edenhope: Historical buildings

 The Edenhope Magistrates' Court closed on 1 January 1983.
 Opposite the Court House is the Back Swamp, home to local bird life which can be viewed from the bird hide and bird walk.

-Accommodation

-Accommodation at Edenhope includes the Edenhope Motor Inn & Restaurant and the Lake Wallace Hotel.

 Recreation

 Edenhope has a horse racing club, the Edenhope Racing Club, which holds the Edenhope Cup meeting on the Labour Day weekend in March.
 The Apsley Racing Club also hold their Cup meeting there in April.

 Golfers play at the Edenhope Golf Club on Laidlaw Avenue.

 The Edenhope-Apsley Football Netball Club was created from a merger with the team from nearby Apsley in 1999.
 The team competes in the Horsham & District Football League, after competing in the Kowree-Naracoorte-Tatiara Football League until 2006.
-Previously Edenhope and Aspley had a healthy rivalry that developed in the Kowree-Naracoorte Football League.
+Previously Edenhope and Aspley had a healthy rivalry that developed in the Kowree Naracoorte Football League.

 Edenhope hosts Henley on Lake Wallace on the second Saturday in February.
 The regatta and related events date back to 1921, when funds were raised to erect a memorial to soldiers of the First World War.